Embassy of Sweden, Canberra: Tasks

-Embassy building and residence
+Buildings

-The Swedish Embassy was designed by the architects Peddle Thorp & Walker from Sydney in collaboration with the Swedish architect E G H Lundquist, whose sketches formed the basis for the work.
+The Swedish Embassy was designed by the architects Peddle Thorp & Walker from Sydney in collaboration with the Swedish architect Edvard Lundquist, whose sketches formed the basis for the work.
 The building has a Swedish expression but is adapted to the conditions in Canberra.
 The result was very successful.
 In 1952, the Swedish Embassy building received the Sir Sulman Award for Public and Monumental Buildings.
 It was the first building in Canberra to receive the prestigious award and the architects received a gold medal for their efforts.
 The buildings' characteristic Swedish architecture was well integrated with the conditions prevailing on the vast plot.
 Both Swedish and Australian materials and crafts were used.
 Inside the embassy, Swedish wood, triple-glazed glass from the historic province of Småland and Swedish green marble can be found in the fireplace.

 Few exterior and interior changes have taken place since the buildings were originally erected.
 In 2004–2005, some interior renovations were made to the residence and the terraces.
 At the same time, the residence was made accessible to people with disabilities.
 All work were carried out in consultation with local authorities to ensure that the buildings' cultural-historical values were maintained.
 When a thorough renovation was done in 2014–2015, it was long-awaited.
 The National Property Board of Sweden replaced all installations for electricity and plumbing and installed central cooling.
 The surface layers were renovated or replaced, everything from wooden floors and interior stone stairs to a new exterior copper roof and restoration of the façade color to the original white.
 The building's many windows turned pigeon blue again.
 Accessibility work was also in focus.
 The embassy has a new ramp to the chancellery.
 The renovation was done in collaboration with the architectural firm White and the local architectural firm Guida Moseley Brown Architects.
 In November 2017, the renovation was awarded an honorable mention at the National Architecture Awards in Australia, a so-called National Commendation in the Heritage category.

 Solar panels placed on the large plot cover the embassy's energy needs.
 The solar panels are mounted on a stand on the ground and are with a size of 24 meters x 3.2 meters the largest in Canberra.
 The solar panels supply electricity all year round.